 This competency is driven by empathy, and a teacher must always remain empathetic to his or her students.
 Establishing trust, remaining fair, and staying patient marks a few innate traits necessary to handle students well.

-They say a student learns mot from those they truly admire; teachers who invest in their students’ growth and development possess the right characteristics to motivate, mentor and guide students.
+They say a student learns mot from those they truly admire; teachers who invest in their students’ growth and development possess the right characteristics to motivate, mentor, and guide students.
 After all, engagement and modern methods of communication outside the limitations of a classroom does enable a student’s potential.

 While these cover the broad spectrum of the assessment framework, each individual meta-competency is also broken into defined sub-competencies.
 To maintain length and time, it’s best to avoid discussing it in this article.

 The point of this explanation is to detail the importance of method and deliberation.
-From covering definable quality criterion such as validity and reliability, a considerable effort is moved into outlining the standardized test group also.
+From covering definable quality criteria such as validity and reliability, a considerable effort is moved into outlining the standardized test group also.
 Add to it, SME and Advisory Panel influenced frameworks and test creation; it spells the recipe for a powerfully qualitative assessment.

 What if they fake it?